Skip to main content

 The function finishes by creating a Promise to transfer tokens to the previous bidder.
 This token amount will be deducted immediately and transferred in the next block after the current function has finished executing.

-Note that on the first bid the contract will send 1 yoctonear to itself, this is fine as we can safely assume that the contract will have the lowest denomination of $NEAR available to send to itself.
+Note that on the first bid, the contract will send 1 yoctonear to itself, this is fine as we can safely assume that the contract will have the lowest denomination of $NEAR available to send to itself.

 Handling Funds

-When a user attaches tokens to a call, the tokens are deposited on the contract's account before the function is executed.
+When a user attaches tokens to a call, the tokens are deposited to the contract's account before the function is executed.
 However, if the function raises an error during its execution, the tokens are immediately refunded to the user.

 Learn More